Parameter and configuration Files

 Frequency

-bandpass = Nfreqs * channel_width
+bandwidth = Nfreqs * channel_width

-bandpass = (end_freq + channel_width/2.) - (start_freq - channel_width/2.) = ( end_freq - start_freq) + channel_width
+bandwidth = (end_freq + channel_width/2.) - (start_freq - channel_width/2.) = ( end_freq - start_freq) + channel_width

-start_freq = end_freq - bandpass + channel_width
+start_freq = end_freq - bandwidth + channel_width

-end_freq = start_freq + bandpass - channel_width
+end_freq = start_freq + bandwidth - channel_width

 Time and frequency structure may be defined with different combinations of keywords to suit the user’s purposes.
 The user must specify sufficient information for the frequency array to be defined.